Filled with history, culture, nature, and yes lots of beer and whiskey, southern Ireland is the perfect place to plan a road trip vacation.

 3. Explore downtown Dublin

-Some of the most popular things to see in Dublin are Jameson Distillery, Guinness Storehouse, Trinity College, Christ Church Cathedral, Molly Malone Statue and National Museum of Ireland.
+Some of the most popular things to see in Dublin are the Jameson Distillery, Guinness Storehouse, Trinity College, Christ Church Cathedral, Molly Malone Statue, and the National Museum of Ireland.

 4. Spend a few hours at the Ashford castle gardens

 After spending some time in downtown Dublin, start heading west.
 The drive from Dublin to western Ireland is a few hours long but there isn’t much to see along the way.

 The first significant stop on the west coast is Ashford castle.
 The Ashford castle is very well kept and has been turned into a luxurious upscale hotel but visitors are allowed to roam around its pristine perfectly trimmed gardens for free.

 As you drive away from the Ashford castle, you will be able to spot the Friary of Ross ruins in the distance.
 One of the advantages of road-tripping in a car is that you can always change your course and visit places that you spot from the road.

 The Friary of Ross has no entrance fees, no attendants, and usually also no people visiting it.
 While most castles and ruins are operated as a business, the Friary of Ross can be explored without any restrictions and completely for free.

 6. Stop at the Saint John The Baptist Church